MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-setup-purchasing.md

 | Enter the different discounts and special prices that vendors grant you depending on item, quantities, and/or date |[Record Purchase Price, Discount, and Payment Agreements](purchasing-how-record-purchase-price-discount-payment-agreements.md) |
 | Prioritise vendors |[Prioritise Vendors](purchasing-how-prioritize-vendors.md) |
 | Set up purchasers |[Set Up Purchasers](purchasing-how-setup-purchasers.md) |

+> [!TIP]
+> Depending on your geographical location, some pages can contain fields that are not described in the articles that are listed here because they apply to local functionality or customisations. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/paths/trade-get-started-dynamics-365-business-central/)